rliebz/tusk/README.md

    greet  Say hello to someone

 Global Options:
-   -f file, --file file  Set file to use as the config file -h, --help            Show help and exit
+   -f, --file file  Set file to use as the config file -h, --help       Show help and exit
    ...
 ```